 “Aren’t there like millions of racers?
 Can they really destroy them all?”
 I questioned.

-Tammy explained, “Thereon is one of the few planets that can operate outside of Crux law.
+Tammy explained, “Thereon is one of the few planets that operates outside of Crux law.
 Our advancement in technology has even surpassed that on Crux, and so therefore Crux had basically allowed Thereon to operate independently as long as they did not interfere with other planets’ affairs.
 It was a win-win for both Thereon and Crux because Thereon considers all other planets inferior and won’t bother wasting their time with others anyway, aside from business.”
 She looked to me, “So, to answer your question simply, yes, they can destroy them all.”

 So Thereon blatantly beckoning other racers was bad news for everyone, but maybe other racers didn’t know that.

-She continued, “I had originally planned to masquerade the Jago as a supply ship to land on Thereon, but after the current events I recommend remaining hidden and taking a less noticeable path.”
+She continued, “I originally planned to masquerade the Jago as a supply ship to land on Thereon, but after the current events I recommend remaining hidden and taking a less noticeable path.”

 “Agreed,” said Kiko.